HuddleEng/PhantomCSS/README.md

 ##### PhantomCSS should not be used to replace functional tests

 If you needed functional tests before, then you still need them.
 Automated visual regression testing gives us coverage of CSS and design in a way we didn't have before, but that doesn't mean that conventional test assertions are now invalid.
 Feedback time is crucial with test automation, the longer it takes the easier it is to ignore; the easier it is to ignore the sooner trust is lost from the team.
-Unfortunately comparing images it not and never will be as fast as simple DOM assertion.
+Unfortunately comparing images is not, and never will be as fast as simple DOM assertion.

 ##### Don't try to test all the visuals